-Hort Innovation is responsible for investing the turf marketing levy into a range of activities to drive awareness and use of Australian turf, under the Hort Innovation Turf Fund.
-Read on for a snapshot of activities and results from 2018/19.
+Hort Innovation is responsible for investing the turf marketing levy into a range of activities to drive awareness and use of turf, under the Hort Innovation Turf Fund.
+Read on for a snapshot of activities and results form 2020/21.

 These marketing activities are strategic levy investments in the Hort Innovation Turf Fund